-- Basically, Twitter is microblogging.
-You are allowed to post messages or “Tweets” made up of a maximum of 140 characters.
+- Twitter is a microblogging platform that limits posts (or “Tweets”) to a maximum of 140 characters.
 You can sign up here.

 - Pick a Handle (your name) that represents your project well, the shorter, the better.

-- Search Twitter for organizations similar to yours, follow them, and engage them (Re-tweet and like their posts and tag them in your posts that they might like).
+- Search Twitter for organizations similar to yours, follow them, and engage them (Re-tweet and like their posts and tag them in your posts that they might be interested in).

 - Twitter will give you suggestions based on the people you currently follow.
 Be sure to check those people out.

 - Conversations on Twitter are often grouped by hashtags such as #NationalDogDay, #Berlin, #NEHturns50.
 You should consider creating a hashtag around a new product, event, or exhibit to encourage the online community to give you feedback and comments.
 You should advertise your hashtag in press releases, on Twitter, and at these events.

-- Studies have shown that social media posts with images or videos get three times as much engagement as compared to posted wihtout images or videos.
-Always try to post with rich media.
+- Studies have shown that social media posts with images or videos get three times more engagement than posts without images or videos.
+Always try to include rich media in your posts.

-- To save yourself from any issues that might arise on Twitter, you should put this in your bio: Follow/RT ≠ endorsement.
+- To protect yourself from any issues that might arise on Twitter, you should put this in your bio: Follow/RT ≠ endorsement.

-- Posting frequency can fluctuate a great deal, but it is a good idea to post unique Tweets once a day and retweeting others around two to theree times a day.
+- Posting frequency can fluctuate a great deal, but it is a good idea to post unique Tweets once a day and retweet others around two to three times a day.

 - Twitter does a great job explaining how to get started here, if you have more questions.

 Be sure to follow NEH on Twitter: @NEHgov

-Instagram is an app-based social media account, which means to access and update your account you must do so in the app via a phone or tablet and not on a computer.
+- Instagram is an app-based social media platform, which means in order to access and update your account, you must do so in the app via a phone or tablet and not on a computer.
 However, it is possible to monitor your account from a computer.